SynteLang/SynteLang/README.md

 ╰───────────────────────────────────────────────────╯
 ```

+Info display won't display the same message sent more than once in succession.
-listing.go displays the currently running necklaces.
-Any that are muted will show in grey italics.
-The functions within a listing are 'unrolled', that is to say they are shown in terms of their atomic operations.
+`listing.go` displays the currently running necklaces.
+Any that are muted will show in italics.
+In verbose mode the functions within a listing are 'unrolled', that is to say they are shown in terms of their atomic operations.

 ## Hot tips

-+ use `slew 150` to smoothen a signal used for modulating volume with `mul`
++ use `slew 150hz` or `lpf 150hz` to smoothen a signal used for modulating volume with `mul`
 + trim samples of music to be an exact number of bars (look for repetition in the waveform of around ~2 seconds)
 + use the "!" type to use a number outside of the expected range if you need to.
 This is not a factorial operation
 + had a moment of inspiration and can't remember what you did?
 All listings accepted by the sound engine are saved by timestamp to the recordings folder in json format
 + pipe the output of `functions.go` through `less` using the `-r` flag, like this: `go run functions.go | less -r`.
 You can then search the contents using `/`, refer to `man less`
++ want to fade in a listing?
+Use `in 10s, once, level n, in 0, .mute n` where n is th index of the particular listing (that has previously been muted)
++ want a long fade out on exit?
+Type `fade 30s` before you type `: exit`
 + other tips tba... ◊

 ## Performing with Syntə
 To prepare the audio system:
-1. Set up the equipment and verify sound from Syntə is reaching the speakers
+1. Set up the equipment and verify sound from Syntə is reaching the speakers using `in 440hz, osc, sine, mul 0.1, out dac`
 2. Turn the system down to zero
 3. Type `test 2000hz`
 4. Increase volume until an acceptable level